2018 Code of Conduct

 For more information, see the Global Internet and Electronic Communication Usage Policy, Use of Electronic Communications in the Workplace Compliance Notice, Global Voice Recording Policy, Global Electronic Communications Supervision Policy, Global Monitoring Notice and the Global Information Security Program Policy.

 We all share responsibility for guarding the Firm against cyber threats—actions, circumstances or events with the potential to maliciously exploit technology-based vulnerabilities that may result in damage to or impair the confidentiality, integrity or availability of Firm information, systems and/or networks.
-The Firm maintains a framework of safeguards to prevent, detect and respond to cyber threats and cyber incidents as described in Section 3 of the Global Information Security Program Policy.
+The Firm maintains a framework of safeguards to prevent, detect and respond to cyber threats and cyber incidents as described in the Global Information Security Program Policy.
 The nature of these threats is continually evolving, but key examples of steps you can take to protect our clients, the Firm and yourself are:

 - be alert to phishing scams.
 Do not click links or open attachments in emails or messages from unknown senders

 - do not use the same password for Firm systems that you use for personal accounts

 - guard the physical security of laptops and mobile devices